mobile app bar

 Los Angeles Lakers guard Luka Doncic (77) warms up before a game two of first round for the 2024 NBA Playoffs against the Minnesota Timberwolves at Crypto.com Arena.

-The Miami Heat are very much looking forward to the 2025-2026 NBA season.
-The franchise is looking to build off its first-round playoff exit from this past year and instead build back up to the dynasty it once was.
-It’s always a climb, but things are looking up.
+The Miami Heat are looking forward to the 2025-2026 season, keen to build on their first-round playoff exit this past year and establish a dynasty like they once did.
+The climb is daunting, but things are looking great for the franchise.

-“Growing up, I watched more European basketball just because of time difference.
-We didn’t have channels to watch NBA.
-They wouldn’t like translate it, you know?
+“Growing up, I watched more European basketball just because of [the] time difference.
+We didn’t have channels to watch [the] NBA.
+They wouldn’t like [to] translate it, you know?
 Maybe some YouTube highlights you would watch, but that’s the only thing that was possible.
-When I was older, I started to watch more NBA,” stated the University of Illinois alum.
+When I was older, I started to watch more NBA,” said the University of Illinois alum.

-The show hosts, Heat legends Mike Miller and Udonis Haslem, asked Kasparas who the first player was that he followed to the NBA.
-His answer, unsurprisingly, is the current face of the league and icon for Europeans everywhere, Luka Doncic.
+The show hosts, Heat legends Mike Miller and Udonis Haslem, asked Kasparas who the first NBA player was that he started following.
+His answer, unsurprisingly, was Luka Doncic, the current face of the league and icon for Europeans everywhere.

-It’s always a treat to see a young player speak about the person who inspired them to pursue professional basketball as their main goal.
-Jakucionis not only idolized Luka, but he also nearly followed in his footsteps.
-Instead of Madrid, he went to play basketball in Barcelona.
+It’s always a treat to see young players speak about the person who inspired them to pursue professional basketball.
+Jakucionis not only idolized Luka but also nearly followed in his footsteps.
+Just that, instead of Madrid, he went to play basketball in Barcelona.

-“When I was in Barcelona.
-I got a chance to work with all the professional guys, and almost all of them were in the NBA at some point,” he stated before explaining why he eventually chose to attend college in the U.S. rather than continue the grind overseas.
+“When I was in Barcelona, I got a chance to work with all the professional guys, and almost all of them were in the NBA at some point,” said Jakucionis, before explaining why he eventually chose to attend college in the U.S. rather than continue the professional grind in Europe.

 The Heat scooped him up with the 20th overall pick, and he’ll look to make an immediate impact on an offense that stagnated in the postseason.
-With young talent like Kel’el Ware, whom the Heat have deemed untouchable in trade talks, and experienced vets like Tyler Herro and Bam Adebayo, the Miami side could be a surprise package in a severely depleted Eastern Conference.
+With young talent like Kel’el Ware, whom the Heat have deemed untouchable in trade talks, and experienced vets like Tyler Herro and Bam Adebayo, Miami could be a surprise package in a severely depleted Eastern Conference this upcoming season.

-Still, there’s plenty of time for Kasparas.
+There’s plenty of time for Kasparas.
 Like No. 1 pick Cooper Flagg, he’s a young boy in a man’s league.
-He’ll probably need a few games to shake off the nerves, but if he follows Doncic the way he claimed, he’ll adjust to the league quite nicely.
+He’ll probably need a few games to shake off the nerves, but if he follows Doncic’s footsteps the way he claimed, he is bound to adjust to the league naturally.

 Post Edited By:Sameen Nawathe